 - Yes – bad configuration in a client, or module leading to failure

 - No – bad user input (eg Somebody entered a birthdate in a form not in the right format causing our input validation layer to fail)

 - Sending an error to a log file means it probably won’t be noticed unless an investigation is underway.
 Mostly informational.
 Log events might be used during investigations but they’re not a way to hear about something that’s broken in the first place

-- Noise: Defend the channel we receive errors because too much noise leads to apathy and fatigue.
+- Noise: Defend the channel we receive errors on because too much noise leads to fatigue, then apathy.
 Given the way we’ve setup error handling in this code, how many reports do we expect to receive for a given condition?
 And are they actionable …

 My favourite code review links

 - One Shopify engineer’s list